HONESTY

 REFERRALS & ADMISSIONS

 Pupil intake to Acorn School is determined through an assessment process.
-Parents and Social Workers are welcome to contact the school for more information once you have read our prospectus.
+Parents/Carers and professionalare welcome to contact the school for more information once you have read our prospectus.
 We take applications at all points of the year.

 Feedback from last Academic year